Gabapentin Uses, Addiction, Withdrawal Symptoms

 - Use of gabapentin in a manner that is not consistent with its intended and prescribed use, such as grinding up pills and snorting the powder, injecting the powder after combining it with water, etc.

-A tapering schedule is a typical approach to discontinuing use of a drug that may produce withdrawal symptoms.
+A tapering schedule is a typical approach to discontinuing the use of a drug that may produce withdrawal symptoms.
 The physician slowly decreases the dosage of the drug given to the patient at specified intervals to slowly wean the person off the drug.
 This allows the individual’s system to slowly adjust to decreasing doses of the drug.
-It is an extremely effective approach to managing withdrawal from a number of drugs, including benzodiazepines.
+It is a highly effective approach to managing withdrawal from many drugs, including benzodiazepines.

 Addiction is a treatable condition.
 Through treatment programs like the ones provided at Oxford, many people are living fulfilling lives in recovery.
 In addition to the inpatient drug and alcohol rehab in Mississippi, Oxford also offers other types of addiction treatment like medical detox, outpatient services, telehealth rehab, and sober living.